fhoehl/fhoehl.github.io/_posts/2019-08-01-one-thousand-no-for-a-yes.md

 The data is normalised: the values are divided by the total number of flips.
 That’s why the vertical axis goes up to 1.0.
 Notice how the bell is symmetric and centred on the middle.
 This is because the coin is fair: we should likely get the same quantity of heads and tails.
 This kind of histogram is called a probability distribution.

 Let’s do the same experiment with a biased coin.
+In our flat hunting scenario I feel quite confident of being a good flat mate and I have good references.
+I feel that 40% chance of having success is a good estimation of my luck.
 Let’s say the probability of drawing a head is 0.4.
-In order words there is a 40% chance of drawing a head.
-In our flat hunting scenario that means that we feel quite confident of being picked but we keep a margin for bias.

 If we do the same experiment with this biased coin we get a skewed bell!
-The bell is centred around 3.
+The bell is centred around 3 which if 40% of 8 (8 being the number of trials).

 ![Figure 2](/media/one-thousand-no-for-a-yes/Figure_2.png)

 Each bar in this graph gives the probability of getting exactly N heads after tossing a coin 8 times.
-Now if we accumulate the values we see this curve.
+Now if we gradually add each bar on top of each other we see this curve.

 ![Figure 3](/media/one-thousand-no-for-a-yes/Figure_3.png)